GGeni/GGeni.github.io/README.md

 Beanie is a website mainly build for academic purpose only

 ## Welcome to Beanie
-Feel free to look at [Beanie] (https://ggeni.github.io/index.html)to contribute to the website analysis
+Feel free to look at [Beanie](https://ggeni.github.io/index.html) to contribute to the website analysis

 ## Attention
 The contents within the website may be fictional and not based on real information from the owner.